UMBC’s win over Virginia was biggest surprise of 2018

 France won its second World Cup by beating Croatia 4-2.
 Not much of a surprise, but the tournament had a few shocking moments before it reached the final.

-Defending champion Germany needed a big rally to beat Sweden to avoid getting knocked out of the World Cup, only to lose 2-0 to South Korea.
+Defending champion Germany needed a big rally to beat Sweden to avoid getting knocked out of the World Cup, only to lose 2-0 to South Korea and exit in the opening round.

 Russia also pulled off a stunner by knocking out Spain in a shootout 4-3.